abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.md

 ### Note JDBC version

 Open the file `Gemfile` and look at the line #4 with `jdbc-openedge` on it.
-Notice that the version is `10.2B`, which is what I have tested everything with.
-There is also a version for `10.1C`, however I haven't tested it.
-Any other versions of the OpenEdge JDBC driver may not work; contact me or leave a comment if you need a different OE version supported.
-It might be difficult to test some versions as I don't have a subscription to Progress's subscription center to download non-trial versions of their products.
+Notice that the version is `11.1`, which is what I have tested everything with.
+There are also [other versions][16] available that you can change this to, however I haven't tested all of them as I don't have a subscription to Progress's subscription center non-trial versions of their products.

 ### Install needed gems